sigstore/docs/content/en/cosign/system_config/installation.md

 ##### For Cosign v3.x

 _Note: Cosign v3.0.1 is missing artifact key signatures.
-Use the [instructions below](#verifying-cosign-with-identity-based-verification) to verify using the code signing certificate._
+Upgrade to Cosign v3.0.2+, or use the [instructions below](#verifying-cosign-with-identity-based-verification) to verify using the code signing certificate._

 _Note: Cosign v3 defaults to signatures stored in [bundles](https://github.com/sigstore/protobuf-specs/blob/main/protos/sigstore_bundle.proto), which is the default output and input for other Sigstore SDKs._